ibm-build-lab/cp4d-install/3.5/README.md

     <git clone directory>/cp4d-install/modifyVol.sh 400

 Some services are hosted in separate repositories.
-If you plan to install any of the services listed in the following table, add the appropriate entries the `repo.yaml` file.
+If you plan to install any of the services listed, add the appropriate entries the `repo.yaml` file.
 Go [here](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.5.0/cpd/install/installation-files.html) for more information.

 ### To see what components are installed, run